 FigPii will use the primary goal to determine whether your experiment “wins” or “loses.”
 Secondary goals can help you measure other metrics to judge the success of the experiment.

-Examples of primary goals include reaching the “order confirmation” page on an e-commerce website or reaching a thank you page after filling out a contact us form.
+Examples of primary goals include reaching the “order confirmation” page on an e-commerce website or reaching a thank you page after filling out a Contact Us form.
 Secondary goals include reaching a different page within the funnel on an e-commerce site or filling specific fields on a contact form.

 AB Testing Goals